Teen homicide suspect killed in police shooting at motel - WHIZ News

 No officers were injured.
 The shooting is under investigation.

-Columbus police have been involved in several fatal shootings recently, including the shooting last month of a 15-year-old robbery suspect armed with a gun on the city’s east side.
+Columbus police have been involved in several fatal shootings recently, including the killing last month of a 15-year-old robbery suspect armed with a gun on the city’s east side.